Friday–Saturday, April 7-8, 2017

 Nobuyoshi Yasuda and Robert Baca, Conductors

 In the Ceremonial Room (Zeremoniensaal), the grand ballroom on the third level of Davies Center, guests may dance to waltzes and polkas of the Strauss Era — the latter half of the 1800s and into the 1900s — known as a golden age of romance and elegance.
 The University Symphony Orchestra will perform a program that includes The Beautiful Blue Danube, Voices of Spring, Thunder and Lightning Polka, Cinderella Waltz, Artist’s Life, Emperor Waltz, Tick-Tack Polka, waltzes from Die Fledermaus and The Nutcracker, and the Radetky March.
 Alternating in performance with the symphony is UW-Eau Claire’s Grammy Award-nominated Jazz Ensemble I, performing music from America’s Big Band Era.
 Selections include American Patrol, April in Paris, Begin the Beguine, Cherry Pink and Apple Blossom White, I've Got You Under My Skin, In the Mood and Stompin' at the Savoy.

 Ernest Broeniman, Artistic Director

 Capturing the traditional ethnic style of the typical European village band, Dorf Kapelle is featured in the less formal Golden Lion Festival Room (Zum Goldenen Löwen Festsaal), on the first floor of Davies Center.
 The Dorf Kapelle performed for the first time in 1988 and base become known for the performances of traditional ethnic music of the German speaking nations.
 Inducted into the Wisconsin Polka Hall of Fame, this village band from Wausau, Wisconsin is led by Ernest Broeniman, a retired music teacher and recognized authority of European wind music which includes polkas, marches, waltzes and specialty selections performed in the ethnic style of its origin.
-In the Festsaal, patrons dance beneath a wreath of ribbons that represents the Maibaum, the Austrian equivalent of the May pole that symbolizes the arrival of spring.

 Student, faculty and regional ensembles welcome patrons at the east entrances and are showcased throughout the building.
 A capella groups, jazz combos, student pianists, voice faculty and area pianist, Tim Lutz, are among those featured.
 There is music for everyone.